-As quietly as usual, the Japanese electronics manufacturer has updated the GA-1000 series of aviation-themed shock-resistant watches.
-Their new Casio G-Shock GA-1000-2A features a sporty body, which is similar in its styling to that of the last year’s Casio G-SHOCK GW-A1000-1ADF Smart Access watch.
-However, this new “aviator” sports a lot more readable dial with analogue and digital displays combined for (almost) perfect usability.
+As quietly as usual, the Japanese electronics manufacturer has updated the aviation-themed shock-resistant GA-1000 series.
+Their new Casio G-Shock GA-1000-2A features a sporty body, which is similar in its styling to that of the last year’s Casio G-SHOCK GW-A1000-1ADF Smart Access.
+However, this new “aviator” sports a lot more readable dial with analog and digital displays combined for (almost) perfect usability.

 The ion-plated black bezel is, too, protected from a surprise blow with four shock guards that additionally provide a firmer grip when you want to operate the watch using any of the four huge polished push-pieces at 2, 4, 8 and 10 o’clock.